NeoGeographyToolkit/StereoPipeline/docs/examples.rst

     stereo_gui --hillshade out_stereo/run-DEM.tif

-To improve the results for steep terrain, one may consider doing stereo as before, followed by map-projection onto a coarser and smoother version of the obtained DEM, and then redoing stereo with map-projected images (per the suggestions in :numref:`mapproj-example`).
+To improve the results for steep terrain, one may consider doing stereo as before, followed by mapprojection onto a coarser and smoother version of the obtained DEM, and then redoing stereo with mapprojected images (per the suggestions in :numref:`mapproj-example`).
 Using ``--subpixel-mode 2``, while much slower, yields the best results.
 The flow is as follows::